 Students write four 2-3 page essays on four (of the 12) films to be screened for the course.
 There will be a final “take home” exam, based on questions arising from the course.

 Columbia Global Centers | Europe in Paris

-In addition to Columbia tuition, a Program Fee of $1,500 will be assessed to cover housing costs and costs related to film screenings, program-related excursions, local transportation, and various other land-based costs.
+In addition to Columbia tuition, a Program Fee of $1,500 will be assessed to cover costs related to film screenings, program-related excursions, local transportation, and various other land-based costs.

-Students are responsible for international airfare, most meals, and other costs related to your stay in Paris.
+Students are responsible for international airfare, most meals, housing, and other costs related to your stay in Paris.
 Round-trip airfare from New York City to Paris is estimated at $1,400.
 While spending on meals and other items during your stay in Paris will vary considerably depending on your budget and choices, students can expect to spend approximately $40/day on meals throughout the month of the program.
-The dorm provides a communal kitchen with basic appliances and personal food storage, and there are nearby food markets for groceries.

 Housing in single, en suite dorm rooms at the École de Mines is available on a first come, first served basis for $1,075 USD.

 Please email email@example.com if you wish to opt for Housing for this program as soon as you apply.